zablose/captcha/readme.md

 Check that new route is working, by visiting '://localhost/captcha/default'

-You have to see a captcha image like one of these:
+You should see a captcha image like one of these:

 ![](readme/images/captcha-default.png)
 ![](readme/images/captcha-small.png)